hirrolot/metalang99/README.md

 In this case, the best thing you can do is [iteratively debug your metaprogram](https://hirrolot.gitbook.io/metalang99/testing-debugging-and-error-reporting).

+### Q: What about debugging?

+A: See the chapter [_Testing, debugging, and error reporting_](https://hirrolot.gitbook.io/metalang99/testing-debugging-and-error-reporting).

+### Q: What about IDE support?

+A: I use VS Code for development.
+It enables pop-up suggestments of macro-generated constructions but, of course, it does not support macro syntax highlightment.

+### Q: Compilation times?

+A: To run the benchmarks, execute `./scripts/bench.sh` from the root directory.

 ### Q: How does it work?

 A: